 garage floor.
 "A VW trike I'll build" thought I. So I did.

-After initial design work, using basic tools
+After some initial design work and using basic tools

-at home, I built Big Yella.
+at home, I started Big Yella.

 The project involved welding, fibre-glassing,